 If you love the Christmas markets that Europe is so famous for, then you’ll love Strasbourg at Christmas.
 The medieval heart of the city goes all out to celebrate the holidays.
-It offers ten Christmas markets, a gigantic Christmas tree and delicious traditional Christmas food and drink sold at streets stalls everywhere.
+It offers ten Christmas markets, a gigantic Christmas tree, and delicious traditional Christmas food and drinks sold at street stalls everywhere.
 Add to that a fairytale backdrop of “gingerbread” medieval houses and you get a true Christmas wonderland!

 The best things to see & do in Strasbourg, France at Christmas